News

 - Clash of Clans Loading Screen Hint

-What do a P.E.K.K.A. (from the amazing game Clash of Clans) and a determinant (from the amazing mathematics) have in common?
+What does a P.E.K.K.A. (from the amazing game Clash of Clans) and a determinant (from the amazing mathematics) have in common?

 No one knows what they are!